Achieving & Maintaining Compliance

 Future Networking is an ally and resource that assists organizations by efficiently and cost-effectively determining where they are in their compliance process, what needs to be done to get where they need to be, and establishing a program to get and stay compliant.

 DFARS / CMMC / NIST

 It is no secret that defense manufacturing companies in the United States are at risk.
 “If we were doing all the necessary security controls, we wouldn’t be getting exfiltrated to the level that we are.
 We need to level set because a good portion of our defense industrial base doesn’t have robust cyber hygiene.
 Only 1% of [Defense Industrial Base] companies have implemented all 110 controls from the National Institute of Standards and Technology.
 We need to get to scale where the vast majority of DIB partners can defend themselves from nation state attacks.” – Katie Arrington 2019 (DoD).
-Defense manufacturers and others in the government supply chain are high priority targets.
+This quote makes it clear that defense manufacturers and others in the government supply chain are high priority targets.
 They face threats from nation states and other highly skilled and capable malicious actors.

-To date, very few small to mid-sized manufacturers have taken the necessary steps to achieve these compliance requirements.
+To date, very few small to mid-sized manufacturers have taken the necessary steps to achieve these compliance requirements and are at risk, unprepared and vulnerable to attack.
 As a response to this lack of action the Department of Defense (DoD) released the Cybersecurity Maturity Model Certification guidelines on January 30th, 2020.
-As a part of the CMMC process, “Certified Assessors” will meet with manufacturers to verify they meet the necessary Maturity Level requirements.
+To support these CMMC requirements, “Certified Assessors” are meeting with manufacturers to verify they meet the necessary Maturity Level requirements.